Historia Mundum

 July Revolution in France

-In France, there was a movement against the absolutist policies of King Charles X, a member of the Bourbon dynasty.
-The bourgeoisie, who had gained significant economic power, sought to assert their political influence and were opposed to the monarch’s attempts to strengthen his own authority.
+In France, opposition grew against the absolutist policies of King Charles X, a member of the Bourbon dynasty.
+The bourgeoisie, which had gained considerable economic power, sought greater political influence and opposed the monarch’s attempts to strengthen his own authority.
 This tension came to a head in July 1830, in what came to be known as the Three Glorious Days.

 Belgian Revolution

 From 1830 to 1831, the southern provinces of the United Kingdom of the Netherlands rose in revolt against the central government.
-Their actions would ultimately lead to their secession from the country and to the establishment of a new state, the Kingdom of Belgium.
-The seeds of Belgium’s independence were sown in the inherent differences between the Belgians and the Dutch:
+Their actions led to secession and to the establishment of the Kingdom of Belgium.
+Belgian independence grew from a coalition of religious, economic, linguistic, and political grievances against rule from The Hague.

 • Religious differences: The southern provinces, predominantly Catholic, contrasted with the majority of Protestants in the rest of the Netherlands.